evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 To perform a DSRG computation, the user is expected to specify the following keywords:

 * :code:`ACTIVE_SPACE_SOLVER`:
-  Here we use :code:`FCI` to perform a CAS configuration interaction (CASCI) within the active orbitals.
+  Here we use :code:`FCI` to perform a CAS configuration interaction (CASCI), i.e., a full CI within the active orbitals.

 * :code:`CORRELATION_SOLVER`:
   This option determines which code to run.
 The four well-tested DSRG solvers are: